Olli Tyrväinen

-Olli Tyrväinen (born 11 January 1960) is a former international speedway rider from Finland.
+Olli Tyrväinen (born 11 January 1960) is a Finnish former international speedway rider.
+He earned 19 caps for the Finland national speedway team.

 Speedway career

 Tyrväinen reached the final of the Speedway World Championship in the 1989 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1981-1992, riding for various clubs.
+He rode in the top tier of British Speedway from 1981-1992, riding for various clubs, the first of which was Eastbourne Eagles.
+He joined Bradford Dukes in 1988.

 He has twice won the silver medal and twice won the bronze medal in the Finnish Individual Speedway Championship.